FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 An assertion that something took place in or is part of some place.

-The `NOTE`s here are about the connection between the topic of the superstructure and the pointed-to place.
+The `NOTE_STRUCTURE`s here are about the connection between the topic of the superstructure and the pointed-to place.
 Notes about the place itself should be placed inside the pointed-to `SHARED_PLACE_RECORD`.

 A `voidPtr` and `PHRASE` can be used to describe places not referenced by any `SPLAC` record, but so can a `PLAC` structure.
 Using a `voidPtr` with `SPLAC` is not recommended.